North American F-86 Sabre: Overview

 The fighter-bomber version (F-86H) could carry up to 2,000 lb of bombs, including an external fuel-tank type that could carry napalm.
 Unguided 2.75 in rockets were used on some fighters on training missions, but 5 in rockets were later carried on combat operations.
 The F-86 could also be fitted with a pair of external jettisonable jet fuel tanks (four on the F-86F beginning in 1953) that extended the range of the aircraft.
-Both the interceptor and fighter-bomber versions carried six 0.50 in M3 Browning machine guns with electrically-boosted feed in the nose (later versions of the F-86H carried four 20 mm cannon instead of machine guns).
-Firing at a rate of 1,200 rounds per minute, the 0.50 in guns were harmonized to converge at 1,000 ft in front of the aircraft, using armor-piercing (AP) and armor-piercing incendiary (API) rounds, with one armor-piercing incendiary tracer (APIT) for every five AP or API rounds.
+Both the interceptor and fighter-bomber versions carried six 0.50 in M3 Browning machine guns with electrically boosted feed in the nose (later versions of the F-86H carried four 20 mm cannons instead of machine guns).
+Firing at a rate of 1,200 rounds per minute, the 0.50 in guns were harmonized to converge at 1,000 ft in front of the aircraft, using armor-piercing (AP) and armor-piercing incendiary (API) rounds, with one API tracer for every five AP or API rounds.
 The API rounds used during the Korean War contained magnesium, which were designed to ignite upon impact, but burned poorly above 35000 ft as oxygen levels were insufficient to sustain combustion at that height.
-Initial planes were fitted with the Mark 18 manual-ranging computing gun sight.
+Initial planes were fitted with the Mark 18 manual-ranging, computing gun sight.
 The last 24 F-86A-5-Nas and F-86Es were equipped with the A-1CM gunsight-AN/APG-30 radar, which used radar to automatically compute a target's range, which later proved to be advantageous against MiG opponents over Korea.

 Flying characteristics

 The transition to the Sabre's swept wings and jet engine saw many accidents and incidents, since even experienced pilots had to learn new handling techniques and flying characteristics.
 Early on in the jet age, some US manufacturers instituted safety and transition programs where experienced test and production pilots toured operational fighter squadrons to provide instruction and demonstrations designed to lower the accident rate.

 As F-86 models continued to be upgraded, the learning process continued.
-Important design changes included switching from an elevator/stabilizer to an all-flying tail, discontinuation of leading edge slats for a solid wing with a small forward-mounted wing fence, increased internal fuel capacity, increased engine power, and an internal missile bay (F-86D).
-While the solid leading edge and increased internal fuel capacity increased combat performance, they exacerbated a dangerous and often fatal handling characteristic: the nose was raised prematurely from the runway during take-off.
+Important design changes included switching from an elevator/stabilizer to an all-flying tail, discontinuation of leading-edge slats for a solid wing with a small, forward-mounted wing fence, increased internal fuel capacity, increased engine power, and an internal missile bay (F-86D).
+While the solid leading edge and increased internal fuel capacity increased combat performance, they exacerbated a dangerous and often fatal handling characteristic; the nose was raised prematurely from the runway during take-off.
 The danger of over-rotation is now a major area of instruction and concern for current F-86 pilots.
 The 1972 Sacramento Canadair Sabre accident resulting in 22 fatalities and 28 other casualties was a result of over-rotation on take-off.